cmroanirgo/epub-reader/README.txt

 ### Git

-Using git, browse to your `/wp-content/plugins/` directory and clone this repository:
+1. Using git, browse to your `/wp-content/plugins/` directory and clone this repository:

 `git clone https://github.com/cmroanirgo/epub-reader.git`

-Then go to your Plugins screen and click __Activate__.
+2. Go to the Plugins screen and click __Activate__.

 == Usage ==

-1. Place `[epub-reader path="some/path.epub"]` in your posts or pages, OR you can also use 'ePub Reader Pages'
+1. Place `[epub-reader src="some/path.epub"]` in your posts or pages, OR you can also use 'ePub Reader Pages'

 == Frequently Asked Questions ==